-- WordPress (often referred to as WordPress.org) is a content management system platform that is installed and runs on a web hosting server that you pay to have access to.
+- WordPress (often referred to as WordPress.org) is a content management system platform that is installed and runs on your own web hosting server (via Bluehost or GoDaddy or some other hosting service provider).

-- WordPress.com is a network of blogs/websites using the WordPress platform that runs WordPress.com’s web hosting server(s).
+- WordPress.com is a network of blogs/websites using the WordPress platform that runs WordPress.com’s own web hosting server(s).

 Even that explanation is confusing if you don’t know what I’m talking about.
 So let me break it down for you…

 Let’s start with WordPress.com